 Starting the conversation by identifying their issues and revolving the conversation around their needs will also let the customer know that you care about what they have to say.
 It also gives you an understanding of where to lead the conversation and what points you need to touch on.
 Every business, even within the same industry, has different concerns and priorities.
 The more you tailor your sales strategy to fit their business, the more interested they’ll be.

-#4: Visualize their Future
+#4: Visualize your Prospect's Future

 Once they have established their challenges and areas for growth, you can discuss how your product or service can help them overcome their obstacles.
 Create a vision of what their company will look like with your business.